LitoKarageorgou/portfolio/README.md

 ## 🚧 More Projects Coming Soon

-I’ll be adding more projects as I upload them.
+I’ll be adding more projects as I migrate and upload them from my earlier repositories.
 Stay tuned!

 ---

 ## 🙋‍♀️ About Me

-[Lito Karageorgou] –  I'm a junior front-end developer passionate about building web interfaces that balance strong functionality with thoughtful, audience-aware design.
+[Lito Karageorgou] –  I'm a front-end developer passionate about building web interfaces that balance strong functionality with thoughtful, audience-aware design.

 - ✉️ [lito.karageorgou@yahoo.com]
 - 💼 [LinkedIn](https://www.linkedin.com/in/lito-karageorgou/)